TerraBreus/minishell/docs/zachaar_notes.md

 - [ ] Understand how to actualize the HEREDOC.  **ETA: 02-05**
 - [ ] Write the finalized, desired structures.	**ETA 02-05**
 - [ ] Write the execution.						**ETA 10-05**
+---
+30-04
+For today I want to make my notes about the HEREDOC, how to implement it and how to build the necessary structures around it.
+I do not expect this to take all day so if there is time and energy left at the end of todays session, I would like to take a look at the MAKEFILE and see if we can update it to make future experiences more optimized and streamlined. (adding object directories, having multiple make commands that do (for example) create a minishell that only does the piping part or tests specific parts.
+AKA creates different programs if needed/specified)